The Real Cost of a DIY Showreel

 2. Editing Is Its Own Art Form

-Editing a showreel is not just about trimming clips — it’s about storytelling.
-A skilled editor knows how to:
+Editing isn’t just trimming clips — it’s storytelling.

 • Open with your strongest moment

-Without this skill, DIY reels often feel slow, uneven, or amateur — even when the acting is good.
+Without this expertise, DIY reels often feel slow, uneven, or amateur — even when the acting itself is solid.

 3. Knowing What Casting Directors Want

-• What footage catches a casting director’s eye (and what makes them click away)
+• What makes casting directors lean in — and what makes them click away

 4. Time vs. Talent